/Surface defects from the adsorption of bulk nanobubbles and solutions to prevent it

 The formation of drying marks by surface nanobubbles has been shown in the literature.
 Hence, surface defects are thought to be caused by the drying of adsorbed bulk nanobubbles.
 Bulk nanobubbles are negatively charged and will adsorb on positively charged surfaces.
 Also, drying of wafers is accompanied in the final step by the evaporation of a film of about one micron, forcing all impurities present in the rinsing water to deposit on the surface.

-The goals of the proposed PhD are fourfold.
-(1) determine the role played in the generation of bulk nanobubbles by some representative impurities present in the ultra-pure water (UPW) used in semiconductor manufacturing, (2) study the defects caused by nanobubbles on different types of surfaces, (3) develop solutions for the annihilation of nanobubbles, and (4) study the influence of bulk nanobubbles on the properties of water that are relevant for wet etching and cleaning.
+The goals of the proposed PhD are fourfold: (1) determine the role played by some representative impurities present in the UPW used in semiconductor manufacturing, (2) study the defects caused by nanobubbles on different types of surfaces, (3) develop solutions for the annihilation of nanobubbles, and (4) study the influence of bulk nanobubbles on the properties of water that are relevant for wet etching and cleaning.

 2. Bulk nanobubbles are expected to contribute to the formation of drying marks.
 This hypothesis will be tested on different types of substrates, to be selected based on surface charge and chemistry.
 The characterization of surface defects will rely on the broad experience of imec SIP group in this respect.
 The mechanisms of generation of surface defects will be studied.